-reticulate methods for passing data between R and Python in the same process.
-This document provides a brief overview.
+The arrow package provides reticulate methods for passing data between R and Python within the same process.
+This article provides a brief overview.

 If you want to install a development version of

 pyarrow to the virtual environment, add

 Note that you don’t have to use virtual environments.
 If you prefer conda environments, you can use this setup code:

 To learn more about installing and configuring Python from R, see the reticulate documentation, which discusses the topic in more detail.

 Assuming that arrow and reticulate are both loaded in R, your first step is to make sure that the correct Python environment is being used.
 To do that with a virtual environment, use a command like this:

 Once you have done this, the next step is to import

 pyarrow into the Python session as shown below:

 Executing this command in R is the equivalent of the following import in Python: